gvbarroso/momentspp/doc/README.md

 ## number of threads

 The number of threads that moments++ is allowed to use.
 This allows the Eigen3 libraries to paralellize the linear algebra computations.
 By default, moments++ will use all threads available in the machine.
-Therefore, technically we don't have to specify it, but we can do so with the following string:
+Therefore, technically we don't have to specify it, but we can do so with the following string, e.g.:

 ```
 number_threads = 4